 First and foremost an economist, Brimmer promoted a monetary policy that sought to alleviate unemployment and reduce the national deficit.
 He also argued that racial discrimination hurt the U.S economy by marginalizing potentially productive workers.

 Louis Armstrong is perhaps the most important and influential person in the history of jazz music, swing music, and jazz vocal styling.
-His virtuoso ability with the trumpet, his distinctive gravelly low vocal style, his bright personality, and his band leadership abilities help build jazz into a popular musical genre and influenced nearly every jazz musician after him.
+His virtuosic ability with the trumpet, his distinctive gravelly low vocal style, his bright personality, and his band leadership abilities helped to build jazz into a popular musical genre and influenced nearly every jazz musician after him.

 Republican Charles Edmund Nash served in the 44th Congress as Louisiana’s only black representative.
 Nash was born in Opelousas, St. Landry Parish, Louisiana, on May 23, 1844.
 Before his time in Congress Nash attended common schools, was a bricklayer in New Orleans, and had enlisted as a private for the U.S. volunteers in July of 1863.
 He was later promoted to Sergeant Major, but his military service proved to be disastrous as he lost the lower third of his right leg just before the Civil War’s end.